cajohnst/YourAverageDigitalExistentialChautauqua/docs/personal_finance/the_basics/whats_an_etf.md

 Happy Trading!

-<sub><sup>If you have further questions about orders or any of my other pieces, comment or reach out!
+<sub><sup>If you have further questions about ETFs or any of my other pieces, comment or reach out!
 I will try my best to respond as quickly as possible.</sup></sub>